 You're invited to join the Cobbitty Women's Book Club.
-Our book club meets every 6 to 8 weeks and aims to be a group that explores interesting books across a wide range of topics.
-We read fiction, non fiction and biographies and would love more women to join the group.
+Our book club meets every 6 to 8 weeks in the Rectory and aims to be a group that explores interesting books across a wide range of topics; fiction, non fiction and biographies.
+We would love more women to join the group!

 2019 Reading List